 - A registration form will be sent via text and e-mail to fill out and submit.

-- Once registration is complete, you will receive a text message when it is time to come to the hospital.
+- Once registration is complete, you will be contacted via text message, e-mail, and/or phone call when it is time to come to the hospital.
 Please note, our medical staff will review and prioritize the order in which pets are seen based on the information provided and will call clients with any questions.

 - When you arrive, please call 301-809-8800 to notify us which parking spot number you are located in and a client service representative will provide you with the next steps.